 The following year, Enrico printed the iconic Radiolaria Pavilion – the world’s first 3D printed architectural structure.
 This marked a new era in construction technology.

 Enrico went on to showcase D-Shape’s immense potential through visually stunning projects.
-He 3D printed coral reefs, lunar base segments, pedestrian bridges, architectural facades and more.
+He 3D printed artificial reefs, lunar base segments, pedestrian bridges, architectural facades and more.

 For his pioneering work, Enrico received the Industry Icon award at the 2014 3D Printshow in London.
 In 2018, the RILEM honoured him with the Pioneering Achievement Award in Zurich.
 Enrico has also been awarded the Design for Asia Award and Hong Kong Global Design Award for his innovations.